Generic selectors

 Question 13: "What are the behaviors of people who have Food Addiction?"

-Getting a food one craves, no matter the time of day or night; grazing (eating/snacking all day long); and volume eating, which may be bingeing for more than two hours, are three behaviors that help define Food Addiction.
+People are individuals, and it's almost impossbile to craft a complete list.
+But here are three to start: Getting a food one craves, no matter the time of day or night; grazing (eating/snacking all day long); and volume eating, which may be bingeing for more than two hours.

 Latest in Food Addiction